 Bach 42BO Stradivarius Series F-Attachment Trombone – trombone with mechanical linkage

-Bach Stradivarius trombones are famous for their fullness of sound and projection.
-This is achieved by the use of one-piece construction, allowing for unrestricted vibration of the bell.
-In addition to the shape of the bell flare, the type and thickness of the bell material also affect the sound.
-Gold brass, which is softer with a red tint due to a higher copper content results in a warm tone.
-Silver-plated bells create a full complement of partials, or overtones in the tonal spectrum, for a focused sound with great projection.
-Trombones with a heavyweight bell in yellow or gold brass can be specially ordered for a player needing an instrument for situations involving dark qualities or high-dynamic levels without distortion.
+Bach Stradivarius trombones are famous for their fullness of sound and projection, achieved through the use of one-piece construction that allows for unrestricted vibration of the bell.
+The bell flare shape, as well as the material type and thickness, all play a role in the resulting sound.
+Gold brass, which is softer and has a higher copper content, produces a warm tone with a red tint.
+Silver-plated bells create a full complement of overtones for a focused sound with great projection.
+Heavyweight yellow or gold brass bells can be specially ordered for players who require an instrument for dark qualities or high-dynamic levels without distortion.

 King 2166 3B Valve Trombone